WikoCuber/Smoczy-Clicker/README.md

 ![drop place](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/639134f3-5cfd-4388-83a4-6dca4a3ab92e)

 When you using drop, pickaxe slot should be last.
 Images belows shows which slots will be droped.
-Active items should be in a row.
-For example first and second item on is allowed, but first and third isn't.
+Activated items should be in a row.
+For example first and second item active is allowed, but first and third isn't.

 ![drop mining](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/a2b86d6f-617d-4ac3-99ac-8dfa08226511)
 ![drop slots](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/fa7599f1-4532-453e-a719-58e507b1213e)

-To mine in background you need a Minecraft other than Blazing Pack (Optifine, Lunar and Vanilla was tested).
+To mine in background you need a Minecraft other than Blazing Pack (Optifine, Lunar and Vanilla was tested) in non fullscreen mode.
 Move Clicker window more or less to screen center.
 In game click F3 + P once (it will disable showing menu after you exit an window).
 Start script normally.
-With Alt + Tab switch window to Clicker.
+With Alt + Tab switch window to Clicker and from there you can click Win + D (it will go to desktop).
 When commands are not typing correctly increese background delay in settings page.

 ### Deposit dropping
 Deposit dropping is a script that spams drop slot.
 To stop click again the key.